adeyblue/ManAboutTheHouseEdits/index.md

 George: I didn't mean any harm.

 * Ok, here's a video of the sequences in both versions.
 ITVHub on the left, dailymotion on the right.
-A relative lot of work to remove just two words
+A relative lot of work to remove just two words.
 <video poster="s4e6mixup-poster.png" controls=controls>
 <source src="s4e6mixup.mp4" type="video/mp4">
 Your browser doesn't support the video tag, <a href="s4e6mixup.mp4">find the video here</a>